multiplehats/hide-cloudflare-workflows/README.md

 - Persistent storage of hidden workflows
 - Popup interface to see all hidden workflows
 - Option to clear all hidden workflows at once
+- Works with the latest Cloudflare dashboard UI

 ## Installation